leanprover/lean4-cli/README.md

     verbose;                    "Declares a flag `--verbose`.
-This is the description of the flag." i, invert;                  "Declares a flag `--invert` with an associated short alias `-i`." o, optimize;                "Declares a flag `--optimize` with an associated short alias `-o`." p, priority : Nat;          "Declares a flag `--priority` with an associated short alias `-p` " ++ "that takes an argument of type `Nat`." module : ModuleName;        "Declares a flag `--module` that takes an argument of type `ModuleName` " ++ "which be can used to reference Lean modules like `Init.Data.Array` " ++ "or Lean files using a relative path like `Init/Data/Array.lean`."
+This is the description of the flag." i, invert;                  "Declares a flag `--invert` with an associated short alias `-i`." o, optimize;                "Declares a flag `--optimize` with an associated short alias `-o`." p, priority : Nat;          "Declares a flag `--priority` with an associated short alias `-p` \
-    "set-paths" : Array String; "Declares a flag `--set-paths` " ++ "that takes an argument of type `Array String`. " ++ "Quotation marks allow the use of hyphens."
+                                 that takes an argument of type `Nat`." module : ModuleName;        "Declares a flag `--module` that takes an argument of type `ModuleName` \
+                                 which can be used to reference Lean modules like `Init.Data.Array` \
+                                 or Lean files using a relative path like `Init/Data/Array.lean`."
+    "set-paths" : Array String; "Declares a flag `--set-paths` \
+                                 that takes an argument of type `Array Nat`. \
+                                 Quotation marks allow the use of hyphens."

   ARGS:
-    input : String;      "Declares a positional argument <input> " ++ "that takes an argument of type `String`."
+    input : String;      "Declares a positional argument <input> \
+                          that takes an argument of type `String`."
-    ...outputs : String; "Declares a variable argument <output>... " ++ "that takes an arbitrary amount of arguments of type `String`."
+    ...outputs : String; "Declares a variable argument <output>... \
+                          that takes an arbitrary amount of arguments of type `String`."

   SUBCOMMANDS:
     installCmd;